MrJe/session/README.md

 If no `theme_name` are provided, default theme is set at `jsy`.

 ## Why USER and MAIL ?
-Because you're not Marvin, are you?
+Because you're not Marvin, are you? <br />
+Nice one, Self-five!

 ## Bugs (what ?)
 When install OMZSH with `install` or `omzsh`, you have to `exit` when install is done.<br />